github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

 CodeQL library for Python
 =========================

-When you need to analyze a Python program, you can make use of the large collection of classes in the Python library for CodeQL.
+When you need to analyze a Python program, you can make use of the large collection of classes in the CodeQL library for Python.

 About the CodeQL library for Python
 -----------------------------------